ZERO WASTE

 • Wash your clothes in cold water and air dry them

-• On the topic of clothes washing, challenge yourself to wear clothes more often between washes, thereby decreasing your amount of loads!
+• On the topic of clothes washing, challenge yourself to wear clothes more often between washes, thereby decreasing your number of loads!

 • Turn off lights and unplug electronics when not using them